jkovacic/pow_el/README.md

 The library is still a work in progress and is not complete yet.
 Several features will be added as soon as possible, e.g.:
 * Model of semiconductor diode reverse recovery losses
-* Models of additional converters, e.g. flyback converter, forward converter, various inverters, etc.
+* Models of additional converters, e.g. various inverters, etc.
 * PI(D) compensator elements for more sophisticated applications.
 * Conversion of comments into standardized documentation annotations.
 * Icons of library's components.